kehrlab/molemap/README.md

     ./molemap get <readfile1.fastq> <readfile2.fastq> <Barcodes.txt> [options]

 ## decon
-Filters out reads that do not overlap the remaining read-set and most likely artifacts caused barcode convolution.
+Filters out reads that do not overlap the remaining read-set and most likely are artifacts caused by barcode convolution.
 Recomended to use on the output of *molemap get* if barcodes from a small region of interest were extracted and the data has sufficient coverage (i.e. coverage >= 10).

     ./molemap decon <readfile1.fastq> <readfile2.fastq> <output_prefix> [options]